Today (February 11, 2015): Hotel review: Raffles Praslin, Seychelles.

 CONS & THINGS TO KNOW

 - The vegetation is not mature (yet) and it will take a few rainy seasons before the vegetation will be tropical and lush.
 Overall, I was surprised by the fact that Praslin island is far less lush as compared to Mahe island .
 The Four Seasons and Banyan Tree Resorts on Mahe Island are located in a dense tropical jungle, while I did not see any coastal jungle-like vegetation on Praslin island.
-The good news is that this also means that Praslin is much drier and sunnier as compared to Mahe (the latter island has higher mountains which capture the clouds).
+The good news is that this also means that Praslin is much drier and sunnier as compared to Mahe (the latter island has higher mountains which always seem to capture the clouds).

 - The beach of the hotel is very nice, but compared to other Seychelles beaches not a memorable one.
-In comparison, the Four Seasons and Banyan Tree on Mahe both own an amazing strectch of prestine white palm-fringed sand.
+In comparison, the Four Seasons and Banyan Tree on Mahe both own an amazing stretch of prestine white palm-fringed sand.
 Nevertheless, a short 5 minute drive away by car (or 15 minute drive away by bicycle, which is provided by the hotel at no extra charge) you will find Anse Lazio, one of the best beaches of the world (although I liked the beaches of Mahe far more, but that is a matter of personal taste).

 - The hotel is located on the east coast, so it does not offer sunset views.
 In addition, the sun will disappear behind the hills about 1 to 2 hours before sunset.
 But, the good news is that nearby Anse Lazio offers great sunset views, in case you want to catch the last rays of sunshine.